Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pixabay

-It’s said that if you tie a baby elephant to an object and later, leave the rope on the elephant and remove the obstacle it was tied to, the elephant will stay in place, believing it’s still stuck.
-An electric fence works on a similar psychological premise.
-Once your horse experiences a shock from the fence, it will learn not to touch it again for fear of receiving another shock.
-These shocks aren’t dangerous though; they won’t harm your horse, and they offer a great deterrent, even if they are uncomfortable for your horse to experience.
+Once your horse experiences a shock from the fence, they will learn not to touch it again for fear of receiving another shock.
+These shocks aren’t dangerous, though; they are uncomfortable but won’t harm your horse, and they are a great deterrent.

 The problem with electric fencing is that it’s all one system, so if something damages the system, none of it will work.
 Also, you’ll need a professional to install electric fencing, unlike wooden or PVC fencing, which you can easily do yourself.
 In general, electric fencing combines well with other types of fencing.